Living on the edge: Phase transitions in convex programs with random data: Theoretical results on descent cones

 \subsection{The expected distance to the subdifferential}

-To complete the proof of Proposition~\ref{prop:sdim-descent}, we must show that the function $F : \tau \mapsto \Expect\big[ \dist^2 \big(\vct{g}, \tau \cdot \partial f(\vct{x}) \big) \big]$ exhibits a number of analytic and geometric properties.
+In this section, we complete the proof of Proposition~\ref{prop:sdim-descent}.
+This result forms the basis for Recipe~\ref{fig:desc-recipe}, which lets us compute the statistical dimension of a descent cone.
+We must show that the function $\distsubdiff : \tau \mapsto \Expect\big[ \dist^2 \big(\vct{g}, \tau \cdot \partial f(\vct{x}) \big) \big]$ exhibits a number of analytic and geometric properties.
 The hypotheses of the proposition ensure that $\partial f(\vct{x})$ is a nonempty, compact, convex set that does not contain the origin.
 For clarity, we establish an abstract result that only depends on the distinguished properties of the subdifferential.
 Let us begin with a lemma about a related, but simpler, function.

 \begin{lemma}[Distance to a dilated set] Let $S$ be a nonempty, compact, convex subset of $\R^d$ that does not contain the origin.
 In particular, there are numbers that satisfy $b \leq \enorm{\vct{s}} \leq B$ for all $\vct{s} \in S$.
 Fix a point $\vct{u} \in \R^d$, and define the function